*Note: D. Washington-Kensler compiled previously written material from

 - Elder E.T.
 Minnis

 - Elder C.R.
 Graham

 - Elder I.J.
 Johnson

 - Elder E.E.
 Rogers

 - Elder Kennedy C. Luckett

-- Dr George E. Thornton, Sr.
+- Elder George E. Thornton, Sr.

 The church Archives Department, under the direction of Mrs. Elizabeth Green, began work at developing the church history based on the 90th Anniversary of the Magazine Street Temple Seventh Day Adventist Church, and Mrs. Green was commissioned by Elder John Wagner to preserve the rich history of what many view as the historically the oldest Black Adventist Church.